 It’ll be a stressful flight for them, especially since there are no direct flights, but it’s the lesser of four or five evils.

 Getting the kids there

 We have two young children and leaving them behind is generally frowned upon.
 For reasons similar to the pets, taking them on the road was not an option.
-However, Marti can get a lot more done at the other end without having to babysit.
-Being that we have the fortune of Marti’s mom living nearby, our plan is to leave the kids with her for a few days and then she can follow behind Marti a couple of days later with the kids.
+However, Martina can get a lot more done at the other end without having to babysit.
+Being that we have the fortune of Martina’s mom living nearby, our plan is to leave the kids with her for a few days and then she can follow behind Martina a couple of days later with the kids.
 It will help everything go as smoothly as possible, but that’s another round trip flight to pay for (~$400).

 The road trip

 Now on to the fun bit.
 Growing up in the UK, I never had to drive far, so the concept of a road trip is a bit foreign to me.
 The only thing that came close to spending more than about 3 hours in the car was when my friends and I took a trip down to central France after we finished college when we were 18.
 That amounted to about 10-12 hours of driving, so while it had an element of long driving, there were no overnight stays and we didn’t do any sightseeing either.

 Initial planning for this trip showed that, assuming 8 hours of driving a day (which is plenty for someone who doesn’t particularly enjoy driving, especially Interstate driving), the trip would take about 6 days.
 That’s far more than I have ever even come close to doing.